Jeremy Clements: 2011

 In 2011, Clements competed in all 34 races, finishing fifteenth in points.
-He had no top-ten finishes, but had three fourteenth place finishes and ten top-twenty finishes during the season.
+He had no top-ten finishes, but had three fourteenth-place finishes and ten top-twenty finishes during the season.

 2012

-For 2012, Clements continued in the Xfinity Series with his team.
+For 2012, Clements continued in the Nationwide Series with his team.
 He drove two races for JD Motorsports at Richmond and Indianapolis when Ty Dillon was using his 51.
 Clements had two top-ten finishes.